 In addition, this session will discuss the launch of Intervention, Reconstruction and Withdrawal Operations -IRW carried out by peacekeeping forces to stabilize and stop violent conflict.
-An overview of disarmament, demobilization and reintegration processes (DDR) and the challenges and opportunities of implementing security sector reforms (SSR) in fragile contexts.
+An overview of disarmament, demobilization, and reintegration processes (DDR) and the challenges and opportunities of implementing security sector reforms (SSR) in fragile contexts.

 - Blix, H. (2018).
 Is the World on the Road to Peace or War?
-Stockholm International Peace Research Institute. - Ozerdem, A. & Podder, S. (2015).
-Experiences of Reintegration, in Youth in Conflict and Peacebuilding.
-Mobilization, Reintegration and Reconciliation.
-Palgrave Macmillan, pp. 38-77.
+Stockholm International Peace Research Institute. - Gordon, E. (2019).
+Conflict, Security and Justice: Practice and Challenges in Peacebuilding.
+Chapter 8 (Security Sector Reform).
+Red Globe Press.
+UK